-All seventeen year-old Grace Glasser wants is her own life.
+All seventeen year-old Grace Glasser wants in How to Make A Wish is her own life.
 A normal life in which she sleeps in the same bed for longer than three months and doesn’t have to scrounge for spare change to make sure the electric bill is paid.
 Emotionally trapped by her unreliable mother, Maggie, and the tiny cape on which she lives, she focuses on her best friend, her upcoming audition for a top music school in New York, and surviving Maggie’s latest boyfriend—who happens to be Grace’s own ex-boyfriend’s father.

 Her attempts to lay low until she graduates are disrupted when she meets Eva, a girl with her own share of ghosts she’s trying to outrun.
 Grief-stricken and lonely, Eva pulls Grace into midnight adventures and feelings Grace never planned on.
 When Eva tells Grace she likes girls, both of their worlds open up.
 But, united by loss, Eva also shares a connection with Maggie.
 As Grace’s mother spirals downward, both girls must figure out how to love and how to move on. (via Goodreads)